emanuelquerty/bloggen/README.md

 You can install it with:

-`go install github.com/emanuelquerty/bloggen/cmd`
+`go install github.com/emanuelquerty/bloggen/cmd/bloggen`

+Once installation is complete, we need to create a directory/folder called `markdown`.
+This is the folder we are going to tell `bloggen` to generate a blog site from.
+All our posts content in markdown format should reside in it.

-Once install is complete, create a directory/folder called `markdown` and add an `example.md` file with the following content in the following format:
+To start, add an `example.md` file with the following content in the following format:

 ```
 Title: Interesting title
 Description: Some description or preview of your post
-Tags: amazing, great

-## I will be rendered as <h2> element

-I will be rendered as a <p> element and I can be

-This is another paragraph and it's really just a text
+Tags: bloggen, is, amazing

+## Some dummy title

+Game of as rest time eyes with of this it.
+Add was music merry any truth since going.
+Happiness she ham but instantly put departure propriety.
+She amiable all without say spirits shy clothes morning.
+Frankness in extensive to belonging improving so certainty.
+Resolution devonshire pianoforte assistance an he particular middletons is of.
+Explain ten man uncivil engaged conduct.
+Am likewise betrayed as declared absolute do.
+Taste oh spoke about no solid of hills up shade.
+Occasion so bachelor humoured striking by attended doubtful be it.
 ```

-Please ensure the `Title`, `Description` and `Tags` words are at the top of each file as shown in the example file above.
+Please ensure the `Title`, `Description` and `Tags` words are at the top of each file as shown in the example file above as those are mandatory for the parsing package to successfully parse your markdown post.

 ### Run and create your site

-Once you have your `example.md` file in your `markdown` directory, these are the following options:
+Once you have your `example.md` file in your `markdown` directory, these are the following available options:

 `bloggen create --from <path to markdown directory>`

-Running the above command will create a directory build with all your html, and css files.
+Running the above command will create a `build` directory with all the html, and css files of your site.

 ### Preview your site